lizmat/articles/repl-avalanche-1.md

 ## Conclusion

+Although it was my original intent that the `REPL` module would be incorporated into the core, it now feels like it has gotten so many features (and depencies) that it has probably become too big to be incorporated in the Raku core.
+Which leads to the question whether a subset of the functionality should be incorporated in core, or that maybe the REPL should be removed from core altogether.
+And include the `REPL` distribution and its dependencies in all derived packaging, such as Rakudo Star.

 This is the first part of a series of blog posts about the `REPL` distribution.
-Future installments will look at the avavailable commands, the completions logic, and how the `repl` subroutine can be used in debugging your code.
+Future installments will look at the available commands, the completions logic, and how the `repl` subroutine can be used in debugging your code.

 *If you like what I'm doing, committing to a [small sponsorship](https://github.com/sponsors/lizmat/) would mean a great deal to me!*